EduardSergeev/CV/README.md

 Siemens Building Technologies - access control for buildings

-Participated in the development of Siemens' next generation of building Access Control system “Aliro”: .NET/SQL Server + Silverlight (as well as Android & iOS) clients and C++-based firmware for hardware access points.
+Participated in the development of Siemens' next generation of building Access Control system “Aliro”: .NET/SQL Server + Silverlight UI and C++-based firmware for hardware access points.
-Was responsible for server-side of the project (including DB).Subsequently worked in other areas of the system while project was pushed closer to release: stability, performance, security issues and general bug fixing
+Was responsible for server-side of the project (including DB).
+Subsequently worked in other areas of the system while project was pushed closer to release: stability, performance, security issues and general bug fixing.

 * .NET/C# 4.0, WCF, MSSQL 2008, EF, TPL, Unity, Wix, TFS